plasne/multitenant/docs/javascript.md

 4. The user is shown the "authenticated" message.
 Unlike the prior flows which involved browser redirects, this method can stay on the page.

 ## Who-Am-I
-The who-am-I links on the page allow you to connect to a number of backend services (one hosted in Node.js, one hosted as a Web API service, and one hosted as a WCF service) which will validate the JWT and provide details about the user.
+The who-am-I links on the page allow you to connect to a number of backend services (one hosted in Node.js, one hosted as a Web API service, one hosted as a WCF service, and one hosted as an Azure Function) which will validate the JWT and provide details about the user.
 This is a service to demonstrate how the AuthN and AuthZ will be used to contact web services.
 The complete process is:

 1. The client sends the JWT to the service either as a cookie or as an Authorization header.
 2. The server uses the symmetric key to decrypt the JWT signature, thereby validating it's authenticity.